AYUSHMSINGH2004/traffic_density_of_air/README.md

 📄 License

-This project is for academic and research purpos
+This project is for academic and research purpose.